-Recent research evaluated COVID-19 US hospitalizations and found that 9% of patients discharged alive are readmitted within two months.140 The median number of days that elapsed between discharge and readmission was eight (IQR: 3 to 20 days).140 In alignment with this evidence, the model included an additional hospitalization for 9% of those individuals who were hospitalized and discharged alive.
+Recent research evaluated COVID-19 US hospitalizations and found that 9% of patients discharged alive are readmitted within two months.
+The median number of days that elapsed between discharge and readmission was eight (IQR: 3 to 20 days).
+In alignment with this evidence, the model included an additional hospitalization for 9% of those individuals who were hospitalized and discharged alive.
 The model accounted for these readmissions in the first cycle of the Markov model by applying a cost and disutility for this readmission.
 The cost, disutility value, and disutility duration were based on the characteristics for a hospitalization that does not require oxygen.
-Hospital characteristics from a low severity hospitalization were used given the very favorable outcomes associated with these readmissions.140
+Hospital characteristics from a low severity hospitalization were used given the very favorable outcomes associated with these readmissions.
+In the cost, disutility alive the very favorable outcomes associated with these readmissions.